 This is the simplest data to obtain: just ask the salespeople if they were satisfied with the training provided.
 This can be done in person, informally, or a little more elaborated, with a small virtual questionnaire (you can use Google Forms, for example).

 The advantage of the more elaborate survey is that you can access and store the answers, which can provide valuable insights for upcoming training.
 Include questions like:

 - What did you think of the professional who provided the training?

 - Would you prefer the topic to be addressed in another format?

 - Was the duration of the training enough?

-- What other themes would you like to see in upcoming trainings?
+- What other themes would you like to see in the upcoming training?

-These answers are essential to measure training results.
+These answers are essential to measuring training results.
 After all, if the team was not satisfied with what was taught, the learning was probably not enough, which brings us to the next topic.